 The Lunckefjell project

-The Lunckefjell mountain lies northeast of the Svea Nord mine and contains an estimated 8.4 million tonnes of saleable coal.
-Lunckefjell is scheduled for production start in September/October 2013.
-The main produsction will start in 2015, when the Svea Nord core becomes depleted under the current production plans.
+The Lunckefjell mountain lies northeast of the Svea Nord mine and contains an estimated 7,6 million tonnes of saleable coal.
+The Lunckefjell mine is temporarely stopped due to the economic situation in Store Norske.